pjvillasista/customer-churn-aws-ETL/README.md

 2. Trigger the DAG from the Airflow UI.

 3. Once data is processed and saved in Redshift, use PowerBI to connect to your Redshift cluster for visualization.

-## Contributing

-If you'd like to contribute to this project, please fork the repository, create your feature branch, commit your changes, and open a pull request.